🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 });

-Detecting the presence of window.chrome can help determine if the browser is in headless mode.
-In headless mode, this attribute is usually not present.
+Detecting whether window.chrome exists can help determine if the browser is in headless mode.
+In headless mode, this property is usually absent.

 const isWindowChromeSupported = () => {